 By donating to The Cure Starts Now, you can rest assured knowing that 100% of your donation, after credit card processing fees, goes directly toward research.
 This means your money is being used in the most effective way possible.
 It is our hope that one day, we can live in a world with a cure for all types of brain cancer but, in order to make this a reality, more donations are needed to fund vital research.

 Let’s make the most of Brain Tumor Awareness Month this year and come together as a community to support this worthy cause.
 Donate to The Cure Starts Now.
-Change your Facebook or Twitter profile frame to Go Gray in May.
+Change your Facebook or Twitter profile frame to May of Hope.
 Take a moment to inform your friends and family about this disease and ask for them to support this cause.
 And remember, the best type of awareness comes in the form of a donation, not a ribbon.